-Increasing healthy eating is one of ten priorities identified in the Victorian Public Health and Wellbeing Plan 2019-2023.
+Increasing healthy eating is one of four priorities identified as a focus in the Victorian Public Health and Wellbeing Plan 2019-2023.
 (5) This has been a priority of previous Council plans because of the significant relationship between nutrition and health.
 The Victorian Public Health and Wellbeing Outcomes Framework includes the outcome that Victorians act to protect and promote health indicated by an increase in healthy eating and active living.
-(14)
+(13)

 Healthy eating is central to good health and wellbeing.
 Diet is arguably the single most important behavioural risk factor that can be improved to have a significant impact on health.
-(19)
+(18)

 What we eat and the food environment changed substantially over the past three decades.
 This shift has contributed to chronic diseases such as cardiovascular disease, type 2 diabetes and some cancers.
-Two-thirds (68%) of Victorian adults are overweight or obese (20) applied to Yarra Ranges this is an estimated 90,000 adults.
+Two-thirds (68%) of Victorian adults are overweight or obese (19) - applied to Yarra Ranges is an estimated 90,000 adults.

-Food consumption and production disproportionally affect human health and environmental sustainability; food is the single strongest lever in optimising health for humans and the environment.
+'Food consumption and production disproportionally affect human health and environmental sustainability; food is the single strongest lever in optimising health for humans and the environment."

-- EAT-Lancet Commission (21)
+EAT-Lancet Commission (20)